Use our peak sun hours calculator — or jump to our peak sun hours map — to find out how many peak sunlight hours your location gets:

-Here is a peak sun hours map created by the National Renewable Energy Laboratory:
+Here is a peak sun hours map of the United States provided by the National Renewable Energy Laboratory:

-You’ll notice the map’s legend is in kWh/m2/day.
+You’ll notice both maps legends are given in units of kWh/m2.
 Recall that 1 peak sun hour is equal to 1 kWh/m2, meaning these values are numerically identical.
-So although the map doesn’t say “peak sun hours” anywhere on it, it is in fact a map of average daily peak sun hours.
+So although neither map says “peak sun hours” anywhere on it, they are in fact both maps of average peak sun hours.

 This next part is just for the solar nerds out there:

 When sizing a solar power system, peak sun hours should be calculated using Global Horizontal Irradiance (GHI), or Global Tilted Irradiance (GTI) at the tilt angle of the solar panels.
 Many people mistakenly calculate peak sun hours using Direct Normal Irradiance (DNI).

 If you don’t enter a tilt angle, our calculator uses the Global Horizontal Irradiance (GHI) at your location to calculate your peak sun hours.
 If you do enter a tilt angle, it uses the Global Tilted Irradiance at that angle.